fangsonghub/fangsonghub.github.io/teaching/w23_4585_icrypto/project.md

 ## Instructions

-{% comment %}
 2-3 people group projects.
-You may choose one (or superposition) of the options below.
+You may choose one of the options below.
 * **Research project**.
 Take any route to gain some research experience.
   *  _Literature review_.
 Pick a topic of interest, and summarize the